kartik-v/yii2-app-practical-b/CHANGE.md

 ------
 **Date:** 2014-09-09

-- Based on latest yii2-basic-app until 09-Sep-2014.
+- Update to latest yii2-basic-app as of 09-Sep-2014.
 - (enh #2): PrettyURL enabled by default

 v1.1.0
 ------
 **Date:** 2014-06-30

-- Based on latest yii2-basic-app until 30-Jun-2014.
+- Update to latest yii2-basic-app as of 30-Jun-2014.

 v1.0.0
 ------
 **Date:** 2014-06-01

-- Based on latest yii2-basic-app until 31-May-2014.
+- Update to latest yii2-basic-app as of 31-May-2014.